GR360RY/htpc-ansible/README.md

 # htpc-ansible
-HTPC Server Automation with XBMC and Newsgroups Software
+HTPC Server Automation with XBMC, Bittorent and Usenet Software

 # Overview
 This ansible playbook is designed to quickly deploy home HTPC server, which can perform variety of funcitons.
 It's based on an Ubuntu 14.04, and can set up several configuration variants.
 It includes roles, which can be set up on a single machine, or on a different ones, and can be customized through single configuration file, correctly deploying all the software.